wannesm/adsphd/README.md

                             place the result on an A4 page cam                   : instead of a frame, use cropmarks cropmarks             : identical to cam
+    epub                  : use a small page size that works better on an epub reader (e.g. Kindle)

     covershowcommittee    : show the committee also on the cover. coverfontpercent=<int>: change the cover title font size.
 Should